-If the economy is struggling to grow or experiencing a shock, as it did during the COVID-19 pandemic, the BoC can slash interest rates to help boost economic activity.
+If the economy struggles to grow or experiences a shock, as it did during the COVID-19 pandemic, the BoC can slash interest rates to help boost economic activity.
 When the overnight rate falls, people and businesses pay lower interest on new and existing loans and mortgages, and they earn less interest on savings.
-This generally leads them to spend more, which in turn helps strengthen the economy.
+This generally leads to more spending, which in turn helps strengthen the economy.

 Conversely, an economy that is growing too quickly can lead to high levels of inflation.
 In this scenario, the BoC might raise the overnight rate.
 Lenders subsequently raise interest rates for loans and mortgages, which discourages people and businesses from borrowing, reduces overall spending and helps bring inflation under control.

 During normal economic times, the BoC typically increases its benchmark rate in increments of no more than 0.25%.
 Prior to its April 2022 rate announcement, the Bank hadn’t raised the overnight rate by more than 0.25% in one shot since May 2000—more than 20 years ago.

 How often does the Bank of Canada review interest rates?